 Another prototype vaccine, Ad26, which is a chemically disabled version of an adenovirus that has been engineered to contain a gene for the S proteins of SARS-CoV-2, has tested successfully in eight rhesus monkeys.
 The Ad26 vaccine was created by researchers at Beth Israel Deaconess Medical Center and Harvard Medical School in Boston, Massachusetts, in March 2020, with positive results being reported since then.
 Deployment of this vaccine caused the monkeys to produce neutralizing antibodies against SARS-CoV-2.
 However, monkeys typically fail to develop the most severe symptoms that SARS-CoV-2 causes in humans, so it is unknown whether humans would develop similar immunity to the coronavirus as the monkeys did in response to the vaccine.
 Still, the ability of a vaccine to work efficaciously in an animal model is a hopeful sign that such a vaccine may work in humans.
 See also: Animal testing

-Notably, various SARS-CoV-2 mutations have appeared as well, which may be somewhat resistant to the various vaccines developed so far.
-For example, mutant strains of the coronavirus in South Africa, Brazil, and the United Kingdom are being evaluated and tracked closely by epidemiologists because these strains have been detected in other locations around the world.
+Notably, various SARS-CoV-2 mutations have appeared as well, which may be more transmissible.
+For example, mutant strains of the coronavirus in India, South Africa, Brazil, and the United Kingdom are being evaluated and tracked closely by epidemiologists because these strains have been detected in other locations around the world.
 In particular, the mutant Delta variant (B.1.617.2, which originated in India) is highly contagious, being especially transmissible among unvaccinated individuals.
 So far, the approved vaccines have shown protection against the variants.

 Numerous research teams continue to work on development of other safe and effective COVID-19 vaccines.